rayringston/CPE-487/README.md

 This is the constraints file, and includes all of the inputs and outputs of the board.
 For this project, we used the 100 Mhz clock, the anodes and segments of the 7 segment display, BTNU, BTND, BTNC, Pmod port Ja for the speaker and port Jb for the keypad.

+---
+# Difficulties

+The largest issue we encountered while creating this system was during the implementation of the speaker.
+Since the original lab used frequencies as inputs, and had no capability of stopping a note, major modifcations were necessary.
+Initially we tried sending a frequency of 0 when the note was not supposed to play, but this didn't work.
+However, this made the intentional notes not play properly, and didn't remove the unintentional ones.
+It took very long before we realized that the modifications should be made to tone.vhd, and not wail.vhd.
+Finally, we set the data out from the tone module to be 0, whenever the not was not supposed to be played, which is what worked.

+One other difficulty we had was in finding songs to add.
+This did not affect the actual implementation of our code, but it still worth mentioning.
+We used the notes from the C major scale, which means that we could only use songs that are also in this scale.
+Furthermore, many of these simple, traditional songs are very similar, like the Alphabet Song and Twinkle Twinkle Little Star, which have identical melodies.

+---
+# Contributions
+Ray Ringston:
+- Setup the finite state machine and the state logic process
+- Created the songs module to store the catalog of songs
+- Modified the 7 segment display varying size messages, and custom messages for the titles

+Andrea Antropow:
+- Modified the keypad module, created new mappings and connected it to the other components
+- Implemented the speaker, and added functionality to play a tone only when necessary
+- Performed testing to ensure all aspects performed properly